The BlackBerry KEYOne: A New Productivity Smartphone

 BlackBerry recently announced that TCL are now responsible for the design and manufacture of all new BlackBerry-branded models.
 TCL have just announced the first BlackBerry-branded smartphone of their sole design and it’s called the BlackBerry KEYOne.
 For years, BlackBerry used to be synonymous with security and productivity on a mobile device and their handsets included features that other manufacturers and platforms were unable to match.
-This meant push email and standard Microsoft Office productivity software.
-The BlackBerry KEYOne was previewed at the Consumer Electronics SHow, Las Vegas, in early January 2017 and officially announced at the Mobile World Congress in late February.
+This originally meant push email and productivity software compatible with Microsoft Office.
+The BlackBerry KEYOne was previewed at the Consumer Electronics Show, Las Vegas, in early January 2017 and officially announced at the Mobile World Congress in late February.
 Let’s take a look at the BlackBerry KEYOne.

 The BlackBerry KEYOne looks both familiar to BlackBerry fans but also has a few differences.
 Firstly, this is the first Android-powered BlackBerry with a fixed-in-place hardware keyboard occupying the lower part of the smartphone.
 BlackBerry’s earlier PRIV smartphone had a slider mechanism that kept the keyboard hidden when not in use.
 As with other modern BlackBerry keyboards, this one is touch sensitive, meaning it can be used as a trackpad to navigate about the operating system and applications.
 The keyboard also includes a built-in fingerprint scanner on the space bar, which is arguably a more elegant feature than adding a sensor somewhere else on the device.